syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfDataGrid/Export-To-Excel.md

 {% endhighlight %}
 {% endtabs %}

-#### ApplyGridStyle
+### ApplyGridStyle

-SfDataGrid allows to export the data with the applied GridStyle by setting [DataGridExcelExportingOption.ApplyGridStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ApplyGridStyle.html) as `true`.
-By default data will be exported without the GridStyle.
+The SfDataGrid allows exporting the data with the applied GridStyle by setting the [DataGridExcelExportingOption.ApplyGridStyle](https://help.syncfusion.com/cr/cref_files/xamarin-ios/sfgridconverter/Syncfusion.SfGridConverter.iOS~Syncfusion.SfDataGrid.Exporting.DataGridExcelExportingOption~ApplyGridStyle.html) to `true`.
+By default, the data will be exported without the GridStyle.

 {% tabs %}
 {% highlight c# %}